wizecore/couchdb-connector/README.md

 4) Restart studio when asked
 5) Use in your flows

+## Update site installation:

+1) Download update site from releases.
+2) Open Help -> Install new software and specify update site to install in studio
+3) Restart studio
+4) Use in your flows

-## Production and usage of connector in standalone Mule ESB
+## Usage in standalone Mule ESB

 Take connector ZIP from releases and put into plugins directory in mule-standalone.